ninbura/UnpinApps/readme.md

 }
 ```

-### description of options

-- UnpinApps - an array of the apps you'd like to be unpinned from your taskbar.

 # usage
 - After creating your desired configuration, simply right click and run `~Install.bat`, `~RunManually.bat`, or `~Uninstall.bat` as admin.
 - *Note that if you remove or move the folder containing these files you'll need to run `~Uninstall.bat` and then `~Install.bat` again.*